-The biggest surprise (or maybe not) of all the emotions was that John Lewis and Moz, failed to ignite the hearts of our audience.
-The John Lewis ad sat mid table for the level of emotional impact, with as much positive as negative emotions being generated.
+The biggest surprise (or maybe not) of all the emotions was that John Lewis and Moz failed to ignite the hearts of our audience.
+The John Lewis ad sat mid-table for the level of emotional impact, with as many positive as negative emotions being generated.

 Ads were shown in a random order to the audience to avoid any influence of recency.

-We thought it would be interesting to investigate the presence of each retailers’ logo within the add and how much attention they gained.
+We thought it would be interesting to investigate the presence of each retailer’s logo within the ad and how much attention they gained.

 How does this relate to how the viewers rated the videos?

-Argos and M&S displayed their logos for the longest of all the retailers and was seen by 100% of the audience, yet Aldi and Asda both generated a greater level of Brand recall.
+Argos and M&S displayed their logos for the longest of all the retailers and were seen by 100% of the audience, yet Aldi and Asda both generated a greater level of brand recall.
 This appears to indicate that just because the logo is shown, and is seen, it does not mean it will be remembered.

 When M&S displayed their logo, they also showed Paddington’s which attracted the user’s attention, potentially diluting the impact on the user affecting the brand recall.

-Argos, in contrast to the other advertisers finished their ad with their logo and a much more direct response lead message of ‘Shop Now’, as well as being the only advertiser feature a human on the closing screen at the same time as the logo.
-This may have had an impact on the visual hierarchy of the screen with multiple objects distracting the audiences focus; the red Argos logo, Purple Call To Action, and Human Face, and a yellow toy.
+Argos, in contrast to the other advertisers, finished their ad with their logo and a much more direct response lead message of ‘Shop Now’, as well as being the only advertiser to feature a human on the closing screen at the same time as the logo.
+This may have had an impact on the visual hierarchy of the screen with multiple objects distracting the audience’s focus; the red Argos logo, Purple Call To Action, Human Face, and a yellow toy.

 Aldi achieved peak Joy with their Pea based punchline.